benjamin-smith/sublime-text-silverstripe/README.md

-#Sublime Text 2 SilverStripe Package
+#Sublime Text SilverStripe Package

 SS versions 3.x and 2.4.x are supported.
+Works with Sublime Text versions 2 and 3 beta.

 ##Features